gSanchezCiarrocchi/aceup-demo/README.md

 - I decided to include the gem `interactors` in the project, even though for this simple demo it is an obvious overkill, but lately this has been my go-to approach to handle the business logic.
 Another alternative was to use more simple service objects, but again, lately I'm more inclined to use the interactor pattern.
 - I chose to put the validation logic that checks if a session can be created in the `Session` model (the `ActiveRecord`) as a custom validation (`validate :session_cannot_overlap`).
 A different approach could be to place the validation logic in an interactor, but I chose to leave it in the `Session` because a session shouldn't be scheduled (in this context, scheduling means creating a `Session` record) if it overlaps with an existing session, so an overlapping session is not a valid session.
 That's why I placed this logic in a more core layer (ActiveRecord) instead of the interactor.
 - I decided to include a raw and very-quickly-and-dirty written React app just to simplify the sheduling of the session.
-- If you want to use postman instead to test the API:
+- If you want to use postman instead to test the API, there is only one relevant endpoint to consume:
   - URL: http://localhost:3001/session'
   - Body:
   ```